In-State Tuition Classification Status

 • Domicile is a person’s true, and permanent home and place of habitation and must be established at least 12 consecutive months prior to the first day of classes.

-More information on how to qualify and petition for resident status, as well as deadlines, can be found on the residency website.
+More information on how to qualify and petition for resident status, as well as deadlines, can be found on the residency webpage.

 Tuition Classification for WICHE/WRGP Program Participants

 WICHE, the Western Interstate Commission for Higher Education, promotes the sharing of graduate-level higher education resources among the participating western states through the Western Regional Graduate Program (WRGP).
-Under this program, residents of Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming who are enrolled in qualifying graduate programs may be eligible for a discounted tuition classification.
+Under this program, residents of Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming, as well as Commonwealth of the Northern Mariana Islands, Federal States of Micronesia, Guam, American Samoa, Republic of Palau, and Republic of the Marshall Islands, who are enrolled in qualifying graduate programs may be eligible for a discounted tuition classification.
 Contact Graduate Admissions for more information about WRGP.

-Current qualifying programs can be found on the Mines WRGP website.
+Current qualifying programs can be found on the Mines WRGP webpage.

 WRGP is considered a public benefit from a student's home state.
 Therefore, students participating in the program may not petition for residency in Colorado.
 A student may only claim domicile in one state.
 A student would need to surrender the WRGP benefit, then fulfill the requirements prescribed by Colorado State law on Tuition Classification for no less than 12 consecutive months before being eligible to be classified as a Colorado resident.